-Credit scores generally range from 300 at the very bottom to 850 at the top.
-Some scoring systems for auto loans and bank credit cards can stretch from 250 to 900.
-As a borrower, you want the highest possible number to get the best rates.
+Credit scores generally range from 300 to 850, though some scoring systems for auto loans and bank credit cards can stretch from 250 to 900.
+As a borrower, the rule of thumb is the higher your credit score, the better your interest rate.

 - Fair – 580-669 – 17%

 - Very poor: 300-579 – 16%

 Even borrowers in the “fair” and “very poor” bands may be able to qualify for mortgage financing.
 The Federal Housing Administration, namely, has home loan programs designed for borrowers with credit scores as low as 580.

 When are credit scores too low to qualify for a mortgage?

 There’s no credit score threshold that will definitely disqualify you from getting a mortgage, but the lower your score, the harder it will be to find a lender to underwrite your loan.
 Lenders generally view applicants with poor credit as more likely to default, which means the lender is less likely to get its money back plus interest.
 Each lender evaluates loan applications differently, though, and some will make loans to borrowers with low credit scores, while others will simply pass.